 We must always be changing the plan.
 So, we do not do Agile Release Planning to have one Plan.
-We start Agile Release Planning now, while we are relatively dumb, so that we can learn, so that we can discover what the plan will become.
+We start Agile Release Planning now, while we are relatively uninformed, to learn.
+The initial Agile Release Planning is not primarily about the plan.

-And we want to discover that with the crazy human beings that we are working with (the Team) and working for (meaning: the customers).
+We want to discover with the crazy human beings we are working with (the Team) and working for (meaning: the customers).
+It is about learning.

 I say ‘crazy’ in a most affectionate way.

-So… we do some planning, relative quickly, and we ask our co-workers to work with us, and help us figure out what we are doing, and how we shall do it.
+So… we do some planning, relative quickly, and we ask our co-workers to work with us; help figure out what we are doing, and how we will do it together.

 Lesson 1: We plan now, even with very imperfect information.
-And then we evaluate, and think about what we need to make a better plan.
-And we do some of the work, and then we learn more, and re-plan.
+Then we evaluate, and think about what we need to make a better plan.
+We do some of the work, and then we learn more, and re-plan.

-Let me also add this.
-Sometimes it can be true that, before taking a path, some things must be known.
-Or at least…if we choose one path wrongly, it may be hard to change paths later.
+Let me also add, sometimes it can be true, before taking a path, some things must be known.
+Or…if we choose one path wrongly, it may be hard to change paths later.
 So, we want to know more.
-If you are convinced you have this type of situation, you have a much higher need for more information early.
-So, use common sense.
+If you are convinced you have this type of situation, you have a higher need for more information early.
+Use common sense.

-But we caution you.
-At least with a software product, and with many other products, from experience we guess that you are again using one of the standard rationalizations for procrastination.
-“I need to know more first.”
+But I caution you.
+At least with a software product, and other products, from experience, you may be using one of the standard rationalizations for procrastination: “I need to know more first.”
 Analysis paralysis, as it is often called.
-Almost surely, yes, review what you know now, but then learn from taking action.
+Surely, yes, review what you know now, then learn from taking action.
 The school of hard knocks is a wonderful teacher.